scheemik/unox/docs/installation.md

     - HPC cluster run by SciNet / Compute Canada / Digital Research Alliance of Canada.
     - Used to run the model with GPU resources.

-Below, we detail how to connect to each of these remote machines.
+Below, we detail how to setup `ssh` connections to each of these remote machines and save their configurations to make connecting to them via VSCodium (or VSCode) easier.

 <a id='hpc_connect'></a>
 [back to top](#top)